fcsonline/node-telescope-server/README.md

 Now the Node Telescope Server (nts) is ready to receive instructions to move your telescope to the desired target.

 The next step is to connect this nts instance with the Stellarium software.
 Open Stellarium and press `Ctrl+0` or go to the telescopes window.
-Add a new telescope and choose the "External software or remote computer".
+Add a new telescope and choose the *External software or remote computer*.
 Then choose a desired name for your telescope, for example "NodeJS-RaspberryPI".
-Then specify the ip assigned to the RaspberryPI and the port listening by nts instance, in my case 192.168.1.15 and 5000.
+Then specify the ip assigned to the RaspberryPI and the port listening by nts instance, in my case `192.168.1.15` and `5000`.
 Save the telescope configuration.

 The last step is to click on connect button and the status label should change to "Connected".